A few years ago,

 Sped through the galaxy in a raging storm,

-Putting the heavens in dire discontent,
+Putting all the heavens in dire discontent,

-To have born such cosmic mutants.
+So saddened to have born such cosmic mutants.

-The storm raged on for countless days,
+This inglorious storm raged for countless days.

-Leaving them stranded in a physical maze
+Lost souls were stranded in a physical maze

-Awakened unaware, on earth, they were born,
+Awakened unaware, on earth they were born,

-To be gagged and chained in the human form.
+All to be gagged and chained in the human form.

 Although many men thought themselves gods to be,

-So they built religions, to pass away their time,
+They built religions, to pass away their time,

-Yet still thought of earth, to be their only clime.
+Yet still thought of earth to be their only clime.

-Then they were lost to the devil’s grief,
+It was then they were lost to the devil’s grief,